skiphansen/pano_man/README.md

 We'll use the existing Pano button for the coin detector, we'll use the joystick's fire buttons for one and two player game start buttons.

-Finally we'll use on of the inputs as an audio mute for late night/early morning games.
+Finally we'll use one of the inputs as an audio mute for late night/early morning games.

 **Connections**